zeul22/Hack2Hire-IndiGo/README.md

-# Hack-to-Hire Frontend by IndiGo, lab37
+# Hack-to-Hire Backend by IndiGo, lab37

-This repository contains the frontend code for the Hack-to-Hire project by IndiGo, lab37.
+This repository contains the backend code for the Hack-to-Hire project by IndiGo, lab37.
 The UI/UX is crafted using React, JavaScript, TailwindCSS, and GSAP.

 ## Problem Statement